I looked her in the eye And told her to slowly die.

 I light a match And gently bring it to where she has dried.
 I put her to peace, So that the land can again be free and wide.

 I ready saplings for fresh plantation.
-It will grow stronger on manure – Which is built from benevolent leftovers Of the previous residents’ endure.
+Along with manure Built from the remnants Of the previous residents’ endure.